12 Unique Coffee Drinks from Around the World

 Cold-brewed coffee with lunch

-To prepare cold brew or cold-brewed coffee, ground coffee beans must be left to rest for twenty-four hours at room temperature.
-Before serving it is diluted with water and ice.
-We must not confuse this drink with iced coffee, which is prepared in the usual way (with hot water) and then cooled with ice.
+To prepare cold-brewed coffee, ground coffee beans must be left to rest for twenty-four hours at room temperature.
+Before serving, it is diluted with water and ice.
 Coffee extracted in this way is considerably sweeter than regular coffee.
-It is a type of refreshing drink that is ideal for hot days.
-While it has only become popular for a few years, cold brew coffee has been around for centuries.
+We must not confuse cold-brewed coffee with iced coffee, which is prepared in the usual way (with hot water) and then cooled with ice.
+While it has only become popular for a few years, cold-brewed coffee has been around for centuries.
 The Dutch brought it to Japan from Indonesia in the 17th century.
-In Japan it was known as Kyoto coffee.
+In Japan, it was known as Kyoto coffee.